General Rules & Regulations

 All contractors and vendors are required to comply with facility safety policies.
 See Fire Safety Rules & Regulations on page 18 of the Event Planning Guide.
 The NFPA 101 Life Safety Code and the International Fire & Building Code are the established standards for review of occupancies and events at the Salt Lake County Equestrian Park and Event Center.

 The Equestrian Park requires that all public events of 1,000 or more attendees have on-site an Emergency Medical Technician.
-EMT coverage during your move-in and move-out periods when your exhibitors are working on-site is recommended.
+EMT coverage during your move-in and move-out periods when exhibitors are working on-site is recommended.
 Charges for these services and supplies utilized are billed with the final statement.
-Please contact your Event Manager to order these services.
+Please contact the Event Manager to order these services.